Halloween Paper Quill Art: A Fine Motor Project

 Quill art is an art form that uses thin strips of paper that are rolled, shaped, and then glued to make a decorative art design.
 Rolled paper is often shaped into circular coins, or pinched into different shapes.
 Designs can include but are not limited to flowers, snowflakes, leaves, and creative patterns.

 Typically thin strips of paper are rolled using a slotted quilling tool.
-However, instead of using this tool, we will be using items typically found around the home- a pencil or a skewer.
+However, instead of using this tool, we will be using items typically found around the home- a pencil or a dull-ended skewer.
 Plus you can even use your index finger for creating paper coils.
 The paper coils will not be as tight as when using a slotted quilling tool however.
 Even without the tool, the coils still make adorable art.

-What Type Of Paper Should Be Used?
+What Type Of Paper Should Be Used in Quill Art ?

 According to Quilled Creations, a heavy text paper is typically used for quill art.
 Heavy text paper is paper that is heavier than printer paper but lighter than cardstock.
 I, personally, do not keep heavy text paper on hand so instead I used cardstock and construction paper for this project.